ishswar/katacoda-scenarios/cka-etcd-backup/step1.md

           break;
      else
           echo "All PODs are yet up";
-          echo "Expected 9 Pods in kube-system namespace to be running found [$CHECK] running fi;
+          echo "Expected 9 Pods in kube-system namespace to be running found [$CHECK] running" fi;
    sleep 5;
 done`{{execute}}